softwarewolves/softwarewolves.github.io/index.md

 What?
 ---

 Are you looking for a fun teambuilding event for software developers that combines entertainment and learning?
-Searching for something more fun than a training and more useful then going kayaking?
+Do you want something more fun than a training and more useful than canoeing?

 We run Softwarewolves as an in-house coding contest for your companies' developers.
 This playful session engages you in competitive coding pitching your programming skills against your colleagues to achieve maximum business value.